FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 # Liferay GUI Tutorial

 This tutorial will guide the reader in the creation of a simple GUI interface provided by the Liferay portal with a FutureGateway instance.
-This tutorial is linked with the tutorial: [FutureGateway APIs tutorial](/tutorials/fgapis.html) for this reason, before starting this turoal at least the **fgtest** container must be up and running together with futuregateway services running in it.
+This tutorial is linked with the tutorial: [FutureGateway APIs tutorial](/tutorials/fgapis.html) for this reason, before starting this turoal at least the **fgtest** container must be up and running together with futuregateway services running in it and at least the first FG application installed.
-Please be aware that Liferay requires a sensitive amount of physical resources ins terms of bot RAM and CPUs.
-It could be necessary to verify the amount of resources that Docker resevers to the conatainers.
+Please be aware that Liferay requires a sensitive amount of physical resources ins terms of both RAM and CPUs.
+It could be necessary to verify the amount of resources that Docker resevers to the conatainers and tune it accordingly.
+The minimal resources amount would be 2 CPUs and 3GB of RAM.

 By this tutorial the user will: